omar0801/fpga-image-pipeline/README.md

 ## 📄 Report Access

-This repository contains a summary version of the academic project report only.
-For the full report or Verilog source code, contact the author.
+This repository serves as a report showcase.
+For source code, testbenches, or full documentation, please contact the author directly.